greatnessinabox/hubspot-form/SQUARESPACE_GUIDE.md

 Before you begin, gather these from your HubSpot account:

-- **Portal ID** - Found in Settings → Account Setup → Account Defaults
 - **Form GUID** - Found in Marketing → Forms → [Your Form] → Settings
-- **Subscription IDs** (if using email subscriptions) - Found in your form's subscription settings
+- **Artist subscription ID** - Found in the form’s Privacy and consent → Communication subscriptions (required checkbox)

 ## Quick Setup (5 Minutes)